-Prodigy's vision and strategy consists of two tracks.
-The first track is to aggressively expand its services business, Prodigy Labs, into new market segments, new technologies, and a broader geographic reach.
-The second track is to create growth as a venture builder by building and marketing its innovative new business platforms and applications.
+Prodigy's vision and strategy is to aggressively expand its services business, Prodigy Labs, into new market segments, new technologies, and a broader geographic reach.
+The Company has an M&A strategy to acquire additional complementary services business, as well as technology platform businesses that are a synergistic fit with Prodigy Labs' identity and payments practices.